 Some cameras allow you to change the aspect ratio in-camera.
 But doing it in post-processing allows you the most flexibility.
 Lightroom simplifies the process.

-Once you understand how to change the aspect ratio, you’ll never have to struggle with printing or unwanted cropping.
+It’s worth learning how to change the aspect ratio.
+You’ll never have to struggle with printing or unwanted cropping.

 How to Change the Aspect Ratio in Lightroom